cncf/cloudnativetv/operations/submission-process.md

 - Shows must be exclusive to CTV and not stream on other platforms or channels
 - Shows must be related to, or benefit, Cloud Native technologies, members, and/or community
 - Shows must be vendor neutral
+- Shows that are CNCF projects must be incubated or graduated.
+Sandbox projects will not be accepted

 ## Considerations